kdgdkd/ramiho/README.md

 - in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
 - in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

-You should then adapt the header of the menu (fSETX_HEADER) to display some description of the connexions you've set up.
+You may edit these files and functions, and adapt the header of the menu (fSETX_HEADER) to display some description of the connexions you've set up.

 ## Usage